PabloVrs/ShpStreetGraph/README.md

-# ShpStreetGraph: Convert Streets Intersections from shp to Graph Representations
+# ShpStreetGraph: Streets Intersections to Graph Representations

 Shp2Graph is a Python tool designed to convert shapefiles into graph representations.
 This tool uses the `geopandas` library for handling shapefiles, `networkx` for graph representation, and `rtree` for spatial indexing.
 It allows for various graph export formats such as CSV, GraphML, and Pajek.